facebookresearch/labgraph/extensions/prototypes/labgraph_monitor/README.md

 ## Running an example

-Inorder to run a sample graph, you can go to the mock_data.js file found under labgraph_monitor/examples/mock_data.js and replace the current code in App.js with the mock_data.js code.
+Inorder to run a sample graph, you can go to the simpleVizGraph.js file found under labgraph_monitor/examples/simpleVizGraph.js and replace the current code in App.js with the simpleVizGraph.js code.
 Next, you can start the application using

 ```
 npm start
 ```

 This code shows the sample graph of the simple_viz.py example found under labgraph/examples of the main repository.
 It works by having the expected JSON data the server should send using the parser and rendering it through our React application.

+You can also try other another example by following the above steps on the mockDataGraph.js found under labgraph_monitor/examples/mockDataGraph.js